xAngad/latex-lecture-notes/README.md

 -   Includes boxes for Theorems, Propositions, Corollaries and Lemmas (with proofs), and Definitions and Examples - defined in [`boxes.sty`](https://github.com/xAngad/latex-lecture-notes/blob/main/packages/boxes.sty)
 -   Handles header imports, document setup, and shortcuts (like `\Q` for $\mathbb{Q}$ and `\R` for $\mathbb{R}$ etc. - defined in [`general.sty`](https://github.com/xAngad/latex-lecture-notes/blob/main/packages/general.sty)
+-   Sample code for inserting images and blocks of code is in [`samples.sty`](https://github.com/xAngad/latex-lecture-notes/blob/main/packages/samples.sty)
 -   Also in the repository is [`Lecture Notes Template.tex`](https://github.com/xAngad/latex-lecture-notes/blob/main/Lecture%20Notes%20Template.tex) containing use cases for all the environments, and some of the shortcuts.

 ### Usage